xubeijun/certbot-toy/docs/config/docker-compose-en.md

  ACCESS_KEY_ID   | it is the Cloudflare api key id and used in your third part dns plugin sdk and get it from your clound service.
  ACCESS_KEY_SECRET   | it is the Cloudflare api key secret and used in your third part dns plugin sdk and get it from your clound service.
  ENDPOINT   | it is the Cloudflare zone id and used in your third part dns plugin sdk and get it from your clound service.
+ LETSENCRYPT_USER_EMAIL   | it is user email and used for registration and recovery contact.

 ---